 If you have been seriously injured in a Lowes accident, call us for a free consultation today.

 Employees are not immune to injury while working for Lowes.
-They may be injured from a slip or trip and fall, from working with machinery and/or forklifts or from motor vehicle collisions.
-In 49 states, a Lowes employee can file for worker’s compensation to cover their on the job injuries.
-Texas, however, is the one State that does not require employers to provide workers compensation.
-Instead, Texas Lowes use alternative employer-provided injury benefit plans that do not provide the same coverage as workers compensation.
+They may be injured from a slip or trip and fall, from working with machinery and/or forklifts, or from motor vehicle collisions.
+In 49 states, a Lowes employee can file for worker’s compensation to cover on-the-job injuries.
+Texas, however, is the one state that does not require employers to provide workers’ compensation.
+Instead, in Texas Lowes uses alternative employer-provided injury benefit plans that do not provide the same coverage that workers’ compensation provides.
 The plans we have dealt with typically have a forced arbitration clause that deprives the employee of a day in court and sends him/her to a forced arbitration proceeding.
 While these plans place significant limits and hurdles upon making recovery outside the plan, you do have the right to bring a claim for certain damages such as pain and suffering that are not covered by the employee benefit plan.
-For a free consultation regarding your arbitration rights, contact us at: 1-800-298-0111 or for more information on your work injury claim at Lowes, visit our work injury page.
+For a free consultation regarding your arbitration rights, contact us at (713) 932-0777, or for more information on your work injury claim at Lowes, visit our work injury page.